ChiliEater/image-processing/assignment-2/report/report-2.md

 ![](img/2a.png)

-There is no evidence of overfittin as the train loss and test loss mostly overlap on the graph.
+There is no evidence of overfitting as the train loss and test loss mostly overlap on the graph.

 ### Subtask b

 Final Adam Test loss: 0.03565496312053169.
-Final Adam Test accuracy: 0.9856 Final SGD Test loss: 0.042829393994049794.
+Final Adam Test accuracy: 0.9856

+Final SGD Test loss: 0.042829393994049794.
 Final SGD Test accuracy: 0.9856

 ![](img/2b.png)